2025 March Madness Futures Odds: Everything You Need To Know

 Flying Under The Radar

 Magee pointed to a couple of under-the-radar teams perhaps worth a look at this point.
-First: Texas A&M (19-5 SU), which opened +10000 (100/1) in BetMGM's March Madness odds.
-The Aggies are now all the way into +4000.
+First: Texas A&M (22-10 SU), which opened +10000 (100/1) in BetMGM's March Madness odds.
+The Aggies got as short as +4000 and are now +6600.

 "I think this Texas A&M team has a deep run in them this year.
 The Aggies are going to be a really tough team to knock out," Magee said.

 "I'm starting to buy into [coach] Pat Kelsey and Louisville," Magee said.
-"This team is really fun to watch and could be worth a flier for a March run.
+"This team is really fun to watch and could be worth a flier for a March run."